satishbabariya/nodejs-boilerplate/README.md

 - the builded app located in `dist`.

-Inspired by Bulletproof Node.js architecture
+Inspired by Bulletproof Node.js architecture with modificatins